-HUM 305 - Religions of the World 3 credits Lecture 45 hrs/Outside the Classroom Work 90 hrs
+HUM 305 - Religions of the World 3 credits Lecture 45 hrs

 This course analyzes different religions of the World from a critical perspective and not with an indoctrination posture.
 The student will comprehend that religion is a reflection of how different human groups know reality, express it and represent it.
 The students will be able to study the controversial theme of religion with an integral vision.